 What is the least amount of time for all four to walk through the tunnel?

-If Sofia and Riley walk through the tunnel together it will take 8 minutes, If Sofia then walks the torch back through the tunnel a total of 15 minutes will have passed.
+If Olivia and Isabella walk through the tunnel together it will take 8 minutes, If Olivia then walks the torch back through the tunnel a total of 13 minutes will have passed.
 Continue till all four are at the other end of the tunnel.

 How did you use this starter?
 Can you suggest